isabella232/specs-1/proposals/0005-dat-archive-types.md

 Within the Dat FS, there is the concept of "archives."
 Archives are a bundle of files and directories, and, in the context of a Web browser, they map very cleanly to the concept of a site.

 In this proposal, we introduce the concept of "archive types."
 Types are a way to specify the role and possibly contents of a given Dat archive.
+Because types carry special meaning to the browser and can change core behaviors, they may only be changed by software with elevated permissions (ie the browser).

 ## The `type` field